Random permutations with cycle weights

-Here we treat parameters $\theta_j = \e{-\alpha_j}$ with $\alpha_j$ diverging quickly, or equivalently $\theta_j$ decaying quickly.
-More precisely, we shall make the following two assumptions: for some $M>0$, all $k\geq 1$, and two coprime numbers $j_1,j_2 \geq 4$,
+Here we treat parameters $\theta_j = {\mathrm e}^{-\alpha_j}$ with $\alpha_j$ diverging quickly, or equivalently $\theta_j$ decaying quickly.
+More precisely, we shall make the following two assumptions: for some $M>0$, all $k\geq1$ and two coprime numbers $j_1,j_2 \geq4$,

 It is necessary to impose some kind of aperiodicity condition on the set of indices corresponding to nonvanishing coefficients $\theta_j$.
-This prevents us from prescribing e.g.\ permutations with only even lengths of cycles.
-In this case, we have $h_n=0$ for all odd $n$, as can be easily seen from the recursion~\eqref{useful consequence}; Proposition~\ref{h_n large coeff} below would fail.
+This prevents us from prescribing, for example, permutations with only even lengths of cycles.
+In this case we have $h_n=0$ for all odd $n$, as can be easily seen from the recursion~\eqref{useful consequence}; Proposition~\ref{h_n large coeff} below would fail.

-Our assumptions allow to get the asymptotics of $h_n$ using the saddle point method.
+Our assumptions allow us to get the asymptotics of $h_n$ using the saddle point method.
 We write down the steps explicitly in order to keep the article self-contained.
-A slightly shorter path would be to prove that our assumptions imply that $\e f$, with $f(z) = \sum_{j=0}^\infty \theta_j z^j$, is ``Hayman admissible", and to use standard results \cite{FS}.
-That Hayman admissibility holds is implicitly used in our proof.
+A slightly shorter path would be to prove that our assumptions imply that ${\mathrm e}^{f}$, with $f(z) = \sum _{j=0}^\infty\theta_j z^j$, is ``Hayman admissible'' and to use standard results \cite{FS}.
+Hayman admissibility is implicitly derived in our proof.

-We describe general results in Subsection~\ref{ssec-general}, relegating proofs to Subsection~\ref{ssec-proofs}.
-The general results turn out to be somewhat abstract, so we use them to study the particularly interesting class $\alpha_j=j^\gamma$, $\gamma>1$, in Subsection~\ref{ssec-example}.
+We describe general results in Section~\ref{ssec-general}, relegating proofs to Section~\ref{ssec-proofs}.
+The general results turn out to be somewhat abstract so we use them to study the particularly interesting class $\alpha_j=j^\gamma$, $\gamma>1$, in Section~\ref{ssec-example}.